 The major application of GIS in natural resource management is in confronting environmental issues like flood, landslide, soil erosions, drought, earthquake etc. GIS in natural resource management also address the current problems of climate change, habitat loss, population growth, pollution etc. The solution to these problems is the application of GIS in natural resource management.
 Yes, introduction to GIS has solved many problems related to the natural environment.
 GIS is a powerful tool that is used in the management of natural resources.
 Some applications of GIS in major fields are discussed below:

 GIS in natural resource management is used in the reduction of a natural hazard such as flood, landslide, soil erosion, forest fires, earthquake, drought etc. One cannot totally stop these natural disasters but can minimize these warnings by early planning, preparation, and strategies.
 GIS in natural resource management is being used in analyzing, organizing, managing and monitoring the natural hazards.
 GIS in natural resource management provides a spatial data of the disasters that have taken place before or might to occur so that early risk can be prevented.
-It is indicated on the GIS-based map.
+It is indicated through the GIS-based map.

 GIS in natural resource management provides information about land area change between time periods.
 The land change documents detected through satellite imagery or aerial photographs.
 It is a useful application in land change, deforestation assessment, urbanization, habitat fragmentation etc. The information obtained from GIS in natural resource management help to study the specific area and monitoring can be done in and around the area.
 It is a way of studying the variations taking place in the landscape and managing the environment.